-Visual social psychologist.
+Computational social psychologist.
 Scholar.
 Teacher.

+My work on belonging has included both discourse analysis and visual spatial semiotics.
+I have written a book, and edited several others, about urban quotidian mobilities and group dynamics, especially for religious minorities.
 I began my research career doing discourse analysis and wrote an application, SemioCode, to do the kind of content analysis I was using based on my dissertation.
 As a result, I developed teaching interests in statistical programming, large sample discourse analysis, and social network analysis.
 I am fluent in Perl, C, PHP, R, and Python, and have been introducing coding into my courses in social network analysis and quantitative methods.

 Courses taught: Data & Society*, Quantitative Methods*, Introductory Statistics*, Advanced Statistics*, Social Networks*, Stratification, Sociology of Science & Technology, Sociology of Religion, Visual Sociology, Sociology of Sport, Introductory Sociology